AdeyilolaAyomide/Road-Accident-Analysis/README.md

 6. Casualties by light conditions: Daylight (73.84%) Dark (26.16%)
 7. Casualties by location: Urban (61.95%), Rural (38.05%)
 8. Casualties by road surface conditions: Dry (132k), Wet/damp (50k), Frost/Ice (9k), Snow (4k), Flood over 3cm deep (<1k)
 9. Month trend of casualties in 2022 and previous year shows that casualties are consistently highest in November compared to other months.
-Also shows that casualties are lesser in 2022 compared to previous year for all months except February where it was a little higher.
+Also shows that casualties are lesser in 2022 compared to previous year for all months except February where it was almost at the same level.

 ### Inferences/Recommendations